SuyashGaurav/SuyashGaurav/README.md

 - 📫 How to reach me **suyashgaurav72@gmail.com**

-- ⚡ Fun fact **I love solving puzzles and brain teasers in my free time.**
+- ⚡ Fun fact **Instead of trying to solve problems, I try to avoid them.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">